JM2K69/JM2K69.github.io/_posts/2019-01-09-Material Design WPF Creator.md

 {:toc}

-If you want ta start `WPF` with Material Design this Projact can help you.
+If you want ta start `WPF` with Material Design this Project can help you.
 This  WPF application create a `Blank` project with all you need to start learning `WPF` and 'Material Design`.
 This Apps use a RadialMenu Thank for my friend **[MVP] Damien Van Robaeys** he always find great ideas ;-).

 # 1. RadialMenu